Meeco/holder-wallet-api-sdk-swift/README.md

 <h1 align="center"> MeecoHolderWalletApiSdk </h1>

-Provides a Swift-friendly API into the API for [Meeco Holder API](https://holder-wallet-dev.svx.internal/api).
+Provides a Swift-friendly API into the API for Meeco Holder Wallet API

 ## Introduction